Sabbath Practices for People Busy in Ministry

 If you’ve ever felt like sabbath is completely unattainable, this article is for you.
 You’re definitely not alone.
 I spent a long time believing Sabbath wasn’t for me—though I wished it could be.

-Sabbath is not a reward for productivity or a perk for the spiritually elite.
+Sabbath is not a reward for productivity or a perk for the elite few.

 It’s a core rhythm God gave everyone.